What is Degenerative Myelopathy in Dogs?

-Degenerative myelopathy, sometimes referred to as DM, is a condition of the spinal cord in dogs that eventually leads to loss of control of the hind end.
-This disease might not be as common as something like arthritis, but for affected pets the symptoms are significant.
+Degenerative Myelopathy (DM), is a condition of the spinal cord in dogs that eventually leads to loss of control of the hind end.
+This disease might not be as common as something like arthritis, but for affected pets, the symptoms are significant.

 We understand that the underlying process of DM is a slow and progressive degeneration of the white matter of the spinal cord.
 White matter is found in both the brain and the spinal cord, and its primary job is to make sense of and send signals to other parts of the body.

-Degenerative myelopathy typically has symptoms like loss of sensation and weakness, or even paralysis.
+Degenerative Myelopathy typically has symptoms like loss of sensation, weakness, or even paralysis.
 Symptoms of Degenerative Myelopathy in dogs can include:

 Dragging the hind feet or catching the tops of the feet when walking